The Name

 Through the concerted effort of VW Alfonso Dagudag (who was then the Commanding General of the Southern Luzon Command in 2004 at Camp Nakar, Lucena City and President of the Banahaw Square and Compass Club, Inc.) and with the assistance of the Brethren of Quezon Province namely, VW Joselito Tamaray, VW Apolinario V. Panebe, VW Eduardo R. Somera, VW Jesus R. Decena, VW Edilberto De Luna, VW Ramon D. Borja, VW Romeo L. Villanueva, VW Augusto Angeles, VW Nestor Rivera, VW Reynaldo O. Calayan, Jr., VW Raul A. Ibal, VW Chito Ko, WB Totoy T. Gomez, to name a few, signed and formally filed the Petition for the revival of Rizal Lodge.

-Finally, on April 16, 2005, the Lodge was activated and ceremonies for the reconstitution of the Lodge was led by MW Oscar V. Bunyi, PGM under the authority of the Grand Lodge.
+On April 16, 2005, the Lodge was activated and ceremonies for the reconstitution of the Lodge was led by MW Oscar V. Bunyi, PGM under the authority of the Grand Lodge.
 The affair was held at Tayabas Lodge No. 43 with the Brethren of the District in attendance.
-The installed Master of the reactivated Rizal Lodge No. 20 was WM Benedicto P. Asi and he served for 2 years to revitalized the lodge after a long hiatus.
+The installed Master of the reactivated Rizal Masonic Lodge No. 20 was WM Benedicto P. Asi and he served for 2 years to revitalize the lodge after a long hiatus.

-The first petitioners who were initiated, passed and raised to the sublime degree of Freemasonry by the reactivated Rizal Lodge No. 20 were Brothers Baltazar B. Taracina, Ronaldo G. Bulfa, Apolinario Neil R. Folloso and Marino Rommel D. Marquez
+The first petitioners who were initiated, passed and raised to the sublime degree of Freemasonry by the reactivated Rizal Masonic Lodge No. 20 were Brothers Baltazar B. Taracina, Ronaldo G. Bulfa, Apolinario Neil R. Folloso and Marino Rommel D. Marquez.

 Today, Rizal Masonic Lodge No. 20 continues to thrive, serving as a beacon of Masonic light in its district and continues to hold its meetings.
 This revival signifies an ongoing commitment to the Masonic principles of brotherhood, enlightenment and service within the community.